 Steps to apply for benefits

-1. Gather the required information
+Gather the required information

 Apply online

 Apply for unemployment benefits online in eServices to save time.
 You can apply online 24 hours a day, 7 days a week.
 Read about eServices and how to create an account.
+Use a laptop or desktop computer.
+The online form is not designed for mobile devices.

-• You will get a confirmation number after you choose the "Submit" button.
+Save your information at any time during the process.
+If you stop working on the application for 15 minutes, the system will time out and not keep unsaved information.
+You will get a confirmation number after you choose the "Submit" button.
 You will also receive verification by email that we received your application, if you gave us permission to email you.

 Apply by phone

-Call us at 800-318-6022 to apply by phone.
+The Claims Center phone number is 800-318-6022.
 Find claims center hours on the contact us page.
 If you have a hearing or speech disability, you can use Washington Relay Service 711.

-4. Look for work and submit weekly claims
+Look for work

 Tips for completing your application